Stonehenge scan shows importance of the solstice

 According to the new evidence, the axe-head carvings were made in the Early Bronze Age, around 1,000 years after the first builders got to work at Stonehenge.

 The lofty stones were transported some 400 km (miles) to the site in around 2,100 BC.
-Archeologists are still puzzled as to how the stones, weighing up to 45 tonnes, were made to stand upright.
+Archaeologists are still puzzled as to how the stones, weighing up to 45 tonnes, were made to stand upright.
+(Reporting By Isla Binnie, editing by Paul Casciato)